neuroscout/neuroscout-paper/_sources/intro.md

 These analyses require specifying and estimating models at the level of individual datasets/tasks, and the outputs of these analyses are used as inputs to meta-analyses.
 This is reflected by the structure of the GitHub repository and of this book.

-## Rerunning the analyses
+## Re-running the analyses
 The `analyses` follow the structure of figures in the manuscript.
-Most `analyses` **require** first running `single dataset results` and then performing a `meta-analysis`.
+Most `analyses` **require** first running `single dataset results` (using `Neuroscout`) and then performing a `meta-analysis` (using `NiMARE`).
-You can use this resource to simply visualize the analyses, or to rerun them and recreate the figure.
+You can use this resource to simply visualize the analyses, or to re-run them and recreate the figure.

-Note that, if you want to rerun meta-analyses, you do not need to rerun the dataset-level models.
+Note that, if you want to re-run meta-analyses, you do not need to re-run the dataset-level models.
 All statistical maps are uploaded to `NeuroVault` and can be downloaded using our meta-analysis code.
 If you wish to recreate and re-estimate dataset-level models, you will have to do so locally.

 - `Cloud computing`

-   Notebooks can be rerun on the cloud using [mybinder](https://mybinder.org/) by clicking on the `rocket` icon at the top of the notebook page.
+   Notebooks can be re-run on the cloud using [mybinder](https://mybinder.org/) by clicking on the `rocket` icon at the top of the notebook page.
 This is potentially the easiest option as you don't have to install/download anything.
 You can also easily access all analyses at:

    [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/neuroscout/neuroscout-paper/HEAD)